Dear AKSE congregants and friends of AKSE:

 Condolences and contributions may be sent to the AKSE office, and cards will be forwarded to the family (cards and/or donations by mail: P.O.
 Box 7305, Wilmington, DE 19803-7305; donations online: http://akse.org/donation/).

-Many thanks to Gail Pietrzyk, archivist of the Jewish Historical Society of Delaware (JHSD) for providing clippings and photos as background for the obituary, and to Harriet Ainbinder for providing additional information.
+Many thanks to Gail Pietrzyk, archivist of the Jewish Historical Society of Delaware (JHSD) for providing clippings and photos as background for the obituary, to Harriet Ainbinder for providing additional information, and to Mark Wagman for editing and proofreading all the tributes posted here.

 Scroll down to read comments and to submit your own.

-Expanded obituary (a shorter version appears in the April 19, 20, 21 editions of The News Journal):
+Expanded obituary (a shorter version appeared in the April 19 edition of The News Journal):

 Gladys Kerstein Gewirtz